quanle1994/2019_IS4302_Mon_4-6_G7_Backend/README.md

 - Navigate to the extracted folder in command prompt (for Windows).
 For Mac and Linux, use the terminal
 - Run npm install
 - Run npm start
+- The server will be running port 6000
 1. Init Data
 - Navigate to the same folder where the Nodejs repo is extracted
 - Run npn run init